 For millions of TBI patients in the United States, recovery is a life-long process.
 In addition to physical and/or cognitive injuries, patients and their families often undergo extensive emotional changes that can be made easier through the assistance of TBI organizations and support groups.
 In fact, support groups offer unique assistance, helping TBI patients build advocacy and self-care skills and learn to accept and live with their condition.

 Brain Injury Causes

 The most common factors that lead to brain injury include military combat, motor vehicle accidents, industrial accidents, sports injuries, slips and falls, violent crimes, playground accidents, child abuse and/or birth trauma.

 If you or your loved one have suffered a traumatic brain injury as a result of another’s negligence and/or a violent act, you may be entitled to monetary damages for your medical bills, rehabilitation and any future medical care.
-The Pensacola brain injury attorneys at Emmanuel, Sheppard & Condon have dedicated their careers to seeking justice for their clients.
+The Pensacola, Florida brain injury lawyers at Emmanuel, Sheppard & Condon have dedicated their careers to seeking justice for their clients.